ernestwisniewski/kbin/docs/admin_guide.md

 ```bash
 docker compose exec php bin/console kbin:ap:keys:update
 ```
-Next, log in and create a repository named "random" to which unclassified content from the fediverse will flow.
+Next, log in and create a magazine named "random" to which unclassified content from the fediverse will flow.

 #### Admin panel